Quinnipiac Assignment 10 – ICM 527 – Program Evaluation

 - Sweat the TCO (total cost of ownership)

 What Kaushik said, and what Jeffrey said, are similar.
-Measurement is an objective activity.
+Because measurement is an objective activity.
 This is why objectives need to be clear and measurable.
 Five percent is measurable; better exposure (in general) is not.

 For both authors, the idea is to have specific objectives and then act on them, whether those objectives are to launch a strategic campaign or select a web analytics vendor.
-Then, once the vendor is chosen, get the yardstick in place, and use it.
+Then, once they choose the vendor, get the yardstick in place, and use it.

 Kaushik further reminds us that, while our intention may be to select a vendor and essentially ‘marry’ it, we still need to be evaluating the evaluator.
 If it’s not performing up to our reasonable specifications, then it’s time for vendor divorce court.